Homemade Windshield Washer Fluid – Money Saver or Waste of Time?

 In my investigating I found comments by people with knowledge of cars who felt that in the long run, rubbing alcohol could be hard on the hoses in your vehicles.
-Apparently the commercial products use methanol, not isopropyl alochol (rubbing alcohol).
-Some also questioned the wisdom of recipes that used amonia and detergents as they felt it was hard on the car’s paint.
+Apparently the commercial products use methanol, not isopropyl alcohol (rubbing alcohol).
+Some also questioned the wisdom of recipes that used ammonia and detergents as they felt it was hard on the car’s paint.

 Are the homemade ingredients cheaper?